ericclemmons/wordpress-skeleton/README.md

     > cap local deploy

 Open WordPress in your browser:

     > ./skeleton open

 Now you can make changes to `/src` and refresh!

+You can always view `skeleton.yml` or run `./skeleton info` for WordPress Admin credentials.

 Useful Commands